Examine the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.

 SIT Study Abroad works with students, program staff, homestay families, home colleges and universities, and others to accommodate dietary needs whenever possible.
 For more information on dietary needs and dietary preferences, please review the Student Support section of the Student Health, Safety, and Support web page.

-In Apia, you will live on the University of the South Pacific campus.
-You will travel by small plane to American Samoa and by ferry between the islands of Samoa.
+In Apia, you will travel by ferry between the islands of Samoa.
 At other times, you will travel in vans, trucks, or private vehicles.
 Buses and taxis do not have wheelchair lifts or ramps.
+This is also true in Fiji.

 Urban roads in Apia and the main roads circumnavigating the island are all generally kept in fair condition, although bumps and potholes are common.
 Side streets tend to be gravel or dirt, and their condition varies considerably, particularly during the rainy season when ruts and bumps develop.
 Roads outside Apia are often narrow, winding, relatively steep, with no sidewalks or shoulders, and poorly lighted.

-Computers for word processing with spellcheck, printer, copier, and scanner are available at the University of the South Pacific campus.
+Computers for word processing with spellcheck, printer, copier, and scanner are available at the National University of Samoa Le Papaigalagala campus.
 Internet connections are slow and not always reliable.
 Computers and hours are limited.
 Wi-Fi connections or Lava Spots are available in numerous places including the SIT office but may not be compatible with Macs.
 You are advised to bring your own academic technology, including laptops, recording devices, flash drives, and assistive technology.
 High humidity and unstable electric currents can impact electronic devices.
 It is recommended that you fully insure your electronic property against loss or theft.

 The national hospital is located in Apia, and there are several small district hospitals on Savai‘i and in outlying areas of ‘Upolu.
 Healthcare facilities in Samoa are adequate for routine medical treatment but are limited in range and availability.
 Treatment for complex illnesses and emergencies, as well as related laboratory work, generally need to be done elsewhere.
 Payment for medical services is covered by your health insurance if the provider is notified prior to or during the medical service.
 Pharmacies may not carry prescription or over-the-counter medicines typically available in the United States.